jg925/ece3400_2019-team10/labs/lab2.md

 delay(1000);
 }
 ```

+This circuit is invaluable, as it allows us to free up some analog pins for future use (for example, to detect other
+robots).

 ## Conclusion
 This lab was challenging as it involved combining knowledge of circuits and signals to properly build a filter for